Safety Know the rules

 Newcastle light rail services start in early 2019, providing a frequent, comfortable and reliable travel option through the city centre.
-Before services start, trams will undergo a rigorous testing process to ensure the system is fully functional and safe to carry passengers.
+Before services start, light rail vehicles will undergo a rigorous testing process to ensure the system is fully functional and safe to carry passengers.

-By the end of this year, trams will be a regular sight throughout the city centre as we gear up for opening.
-This means now is the time to make yourself aware of the changes to road rules and how to be safe around trams.
+By the end of this year, light rail vehicles will be a regular sight throughout the city centre as we gear up for opening.
+This means now is the time to make yourself aware of the changes to road rules and how to be safe around light rail.

 New signs and road markings

-New signs, traffic lights, and road markings will be in place along Hunter and Scott streets once light rail construction is complete and trams start testing.
+New signs, traffic lights, and road markings are in place along Hunter and Scott streets.

-When driving, walking and riding around trams, it is important to obey all traffic and pedestrian signals and signage, and to always be aware of your surroundings.
+When driving, walking and riding around light rail, it is important to obey all traffic and pedestrian signals and signage, and to always be aware of your surroundings.

-In Newcastle, a 40 kilometre an hour speed limit will be in place for all vehicles, including trams, on Hunter and Scott streets.
+In Newcastle, a 40 kilometre an hour speed limit will be in place for all vehicles, including light rail vehicles, on Hunter and Scott streets.
 Sticking to the rules and being aware of your surroundings will help you stay safe.

 Some key signs and road markings to look out for are:

 - The speed limit for vehicles on Hunter and Scott streets will be 40km/h.
-Trams will also be limited to 40km/h
+Light rail vehicles will also be limited to 40km/h

 - A tramway is marked by tram only signs and two continuous yellow lines or a structure on the left hand side of the tracks